 Baking soda gives the cookies just the right lift, and salt enhances the flavor of the chocolate and sweetener.

-Unsalted Butter (or Dairy-Free Alternative)
+Unsalted Butter or Dairy-Free Butter Alternative

 Vanilla Extract